PedroDiez/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 The JWK Set ((JSON Web Key Set)) contains the cryptographic keys used for authentication ([RFC 7517](https://www.rfc-editor.org/rfc/rfc7517.html))

-This information could be shared out of band (manual exchange, contract data, via the Operate API, etc.) or as input using PrivateKeyJWTCredential credentials.
+This information could be shared out of band (manual exchange, contract data, via the Operate API, etc.) or as properties of `sinkCredential` object in subscription request/response.

 ## Appendix A: Notification authentication flows